ooni/ooni.org/content/support/ooni-explorer/index.md

 {{<img src="images/image14.png" title="OONI Explorer" alt="OONI Explorer">}}

 In this example, we clicked on a [measurement](https://explorer.ooni.org/measurement/20230311T125058Z_webconnectivity_RU_42437_n1_PCIf051HVVvMCEos?input=https%3A%2F%2Ftwitter.com%2F) pertaining to the testing of `https://twitter.com` in Russia on 11th March 2023.
-From the measurement listing, we can see that the testing resulted in an `http-failure` (indicating that the HTTP experiment failed)..
+From the measurement listing, we can see that the testing resulted in an `http-failure` (indicating that the HTTP experiment failed).

 {{<img src="images/image49.png" title="OONI Explorer" alt="OONI Explorer">}}